amarantha-k/cbas/_drafts/primer-beer.md

         "beer": "Drie Fonteinen Kriek"
     } ]

-If we were feeling lazy, for example, while browsing our data casually, we can use _SELECT *_ in SQL++ to return all of the matching user/message data:
+If you are feeling lazy, for example, while browsing our data casually, use _SELECT *_ in SQL++ to return all of the matching user/message data:

     SELECT *